 - You have had a diagnosis of ovarian cancer, and have not previously been referred for/received genetic testing, or

-- You are a family member of a woman who has previously been diagnosed with ovarian cancer between the years 2000-2016 and was not offered genetic testing before passing away.
+- You are a family member of a woman who has previously been diagnosed with ovarian cancer and was not offered genetic testing before passing away.

 If you have a personal history of ovarian cancer, and have not been referred for genetic testing, the TRACEBACK team will work with you and your cancer specialists to ensure that these tests are made available to you.